Toilets of World Leaders:

 The Cabinet War Rooms were a fortified underground complex where the British leadership monitored and controlled military action during World War II.

-The dedicated page shows more pictures, including one of a toilet in a secret government bunker dug into the White Cliffs of Dover.
+The dedicated page shows more pictures, including a toilet in a secret government bunker dug into the White Cliffs of Dover.

 Harry S Truman's Toilet